17 Best Spring Break Destinations

 14. Las Vegas, Nevada

-Spring break is the perfect time to visit this bigger-than-life city, early enough in the year to enjoy the outdoor warm weather without the stifling heat of summer.
+Spring break is the perfect time to visit this bigger-than-life city.
+It's early enough in the year to enjoy the outdoor warm weather without the stifling heat of summer.

 The Strip, a 2.5-mile stretch of Las Vegas Boulevard, is where tourists will find most of the city's biggest attractions and most popular entertainment.
-The big hotels here are home to many of the iconic landmarks of Vegas, including the perpetually-erupting volcano at the Bellagio and the Eiffel Tower at the Paris Hotel.
+The big resorts here are home to many of the iconic landmarks of Vegas, including the perpetually erupting volcano at the Bellagio Las Vegas and the Eiffel Tower at Paris Las Vegas.

 Visitors who want to see the bright lights of The Strip from above should book an unforgettable helicopter sightseeing tour; helicopter tours of the nearby Grand Canyon also depart from Las Vegas.